-Rust doesn't just mean oxidized metal.
+Rust is more than oxidized metal.
 It is also the name of a deadly plant fungus.
-Well, it’s only deadly if you let it get completely out of hand, but it can significantly reduce your harvest and make plants susceptible to other diseases and pests.
-There are several different strains of rust that attack a variety of garden and ornamental plants:
+Well, it’s only deadly if you let it get completely out of hand.
+But it can significantly reduce your harvest and make plants susceptible to other diseases and pests.
+Several different strains of rust attack a variety of garden and ornamental plants:

 A drought is a period of drier-than-normal conditions that results in water-related problems.
 According to the USGS, 2016 was the hottest on record and 2019 came in second.
 These are trends that can have a big impact on our gardens and landscapes.
 With responsible water conservation, you can reduce water stress to plants in your yard by improving soil quality with compost and mulch and watering more frequently, but with less water.
 Just as a dry sponge allows water to runoff, rather than being absorbed, soil works the same way.